INCF/neurohdf/doc/source/region.rst

 of a *Region*.
 For the affine of a Regular dataset, only the spatial dimension of the array are relevant for the embedding within the *Region*.

-See the next section `Cookbook - Spatio-Temporal datasets`_ for details on the dataset representation.
+See section :ref:`spatiotempo`  for details on the dataset representation.